Brian-Magomere-Igadwa/Easy-Bluetooth/README.md

 The data layer is responsible for selecting the appropriate data source for the domain layer, which, in this case, exclusively comprises a local source.
 It encompasses the implementations of the repositories declared in the domain layer.
 Components within the data layer encompass:* Repositories: Responsible for exposing data to the domain layer.
 * Repositories: These are responsible for making data available to the domain layer.
 * Mappers: They facilitate the transformation of data between domain models, DTOs (Data Transfer Objects), and entity models.
-* Sources: These determine which data source (network or cache) will be utilized when retrieving data.
+* Sources: These determine which data source (network or cache) will be utilized when retrieving data much of which is this case is more less just the Android Os.

 #### 3. Presentation